-Chief Executive Officer, Rural Business Research March 2017 www.ruralbusinessresearch.co.uk
+www.ruralbusinessresearch.co.uk

-Executive Summary from Organic farming in England 2015/16
+Executive Summary from Organic farming in England 2016/17

-This report is a condensed version of the full publication; Organic Farming in England 2015/16 (ISBN: 978-0-903698-65-8) available from: RBR at Newcastle University, School of Agriculture, Food & Rural Development, Newcastle University, Newcastle upon Tyne, NE1 7RU
+This report is a condensed version of the full publication; Organic Farming in England 2016/17 (ISBN: 978-0-903698-67-2) available from:

+RBR at Newcastle University,

+School of Natural and Environmental Sciences,

+Newcastle University,

+Newcastle upon Tyne,

+NE1 7RU

-This report uses data from the 2015/16 Farm Business Survey of 1805 farms, of which 147 are organic.
+This report uses data from the 2016/17 Farm Business Survey of 1763 farms, of which 141 are organic.
 Several measures of performance have been used in this report and Farm Business Income (FBI) is used as the main measure.
 Farm Business Output (FBO) has been split into four sources; agriculture, agri-environment, diversification and the Basic Payment.
 Total costs have also been broken down into selected cost centres.
 Organic farms have been compared year-on-year using an identical sample and a full sample comparison of organic and non-organic farms is made for the current year.
 Gross margin data for individual organic crop and livestock enterprises is presented whenever enterprise sample size is 10 farms or more.

-All organic farm types recorded a greater FBI/ha than their non-organic counterparts and these differences were statistically significant for three of the six farm types.
-At the farm level the organic: dairy, LFA grazing, and lowland grazing farm groups also recorded a significantly higher FBI than the non-organic farms.
+Four of the six farm types recorded higher farm profitability per hectare (FBI/ha) for the organic farms over their non-organic counterparts and these differences were statistically significant for three of these four farm types: cropping, dairy and LFA grazing.
+These differences were broadly similar when using Net Farm Income per hectare (NFI/ha).
+At the farm level however only the organic dairy and LFA grazing farm groups recorded a higher FBI/farm - this difference was only significant for the LFA grazing group.
+When measured by NFI/farm, both groups showed a significantly higher level of profit.
 With the exception of the LFA grazing group the higher FBI is universally due to a lower expenditure on costs, and despite an overall lower farm output.
 The organic LFA grazing group has both a greater farm output and a greater expenditure on costs than the non-organic LFA grazing farms.
-On a year-on-year basis, FBI has increased for all organic farm types except dairy and LFA grazing farms.
+On a year-on-year basis, FBI/ha increased for all organic farm types except cropping and dairy farms.

-Organic cropping farms earned on average an FBI of £240/ha, £39/ha more than the non-organic cropping farms but at the farm level the organic cropping farms recorded a slightly lower FBI than the non-organics.
-These differences are not significant at either the per hectare or at the farm level.
-The higher FBI/ha was due to a lower expenditure on costs per hectare (£1,095/ha versus £1,303/ha) and despite a lower total farm output per hectare (£1,345 versus £1,498).
-Organic cropping farms saw an average increase in FBI/ha of 4% between 2014/15 and 2015/16.
-This increase in profitability was due to an 6% increase in total output to £1,341/ha and despite a 5% increase in total costs to £1,099/ha.
+Organic cropping farms earned on average an FBI of £338/ha, £91/ha more than the non-organic cropping farms but at the farm level the average organic cropping farm recorded a lower FBI than the non-organics.
+The difference was significant at the per hectare level but not at the farm level.
+The higher FBI/ha was due to a lower expenditure on costs per hectare (£1,163/ha versus £1,280/ha) and despite a lower total farm output per hectare (£1,503 versus £1,524).
+Net farm income was also significantly higher for organic cropping farms at per hectare level.
+Organic cropping farms saw a decrease in FBI/ha of 6% between 2015/16 and 2016/17.
+This decrease in profitability was due to a 6% increase in total costs and despite a 2% increase in total farm output.